 How do we balance machine learning with human quality assurance?

 Though Academic Influence uses machine learning, we also rely on a critical level of human quality control.
 Our data scientists have spent years developing and refining our influence-quantifying engine.
 As with any powerful engine, the careful attention to subtle details is what keeps the rankings at AcademicInfluence.com from spinning out of control.
 For instance, the overwhelming popularity of sports, politics, and entertainment would skew any search for the most influential academics.
 To counteract this difficulty, for example, we remove all politicians born after 1850.
 This simple change to the algorithm, along with nearly 150 additional subtle refinements, keeps the engine running smoothly.

 Beyond these human inputs, our method does not use professor surveys, student feedback, self-reporting or other sample-based data collection methods which are vulnerable to bias, manipulation, or subjectivity.

-If you seek a university noted for its excellence in a particular field, Influence Ranking can help you identify the schools that have made the biggest impact in the full spectrum of disciplines, industries and career fields.
+If you seek a university noted for its excellence in a particular field, AcademicInfluence.com can help you identify the schools that have made the biggest impact in the full spectrum of disciplines, industries, and career fields.

-The “influence” metric is a portal into the features that matter most in your college search.
-With applications like the College Match Tool, Custom College Ranking Tool, and Compare Colleges Tool, you can use influence as a jumping-off point to evaluate the academic, geographical, economic, and practical features that will ultimately drive your enrollment decisions.
-You can also set date parameters around your search, which is a great way to evaluate either the historical impact of an institution, or to find up-and-coming schools, those which have only recently begun to produce a significant number of real-world influencers.
+Our calculated influence metric is a portal into the features that matter most in your college search.
+With tools like the Custom College Ranking, and the upcoming College Compare and College Match tools, you can use influence as a jumping-off point to evaluate the academic, geographical, economic, and practical features that will ultimately inform your enrollment decisions.
+You can also set date parameters around your search — which is a great way to evaluate either the historical impact of an institution, or to discover up-and-coming schools which have only recently begun producing a significant number of real-world influencers.

-This pure data science approach to academic rankings is unique to the industry, and opens up a powerful array of research methods that bring unbiased academic rankings into the exciting world of machine learning and big data.
+This pure data science approach to academic rankings is unique to the higher education industry, creating a powerful array of research methods joining unbiased academic rankings with the exciting world of machine learning and big data.